moderndatacompany/dataos.info/docs/interfaces/cli.md

 INFO[0452] 🚀 initialization...complete
 ```

-<aside class="callout">🗣️ If you are the operator/admin for your enterprise then the installation steps for you, after the last step, will change.
+<aside class="callout">🗣️ If you are your enterprise's operator/admin, then the installation steps for you will change after the last step.
 These are covered in the Operator Document for DataOS.</aside>

 ## Log in

-After the successful initialization of DataOS context, you can log into your account with the following command.
+After the successful initialization of DataOS context, you can log in to your account with the following command.

 ```jsx
 dataos-ctl login
 ```

 If your enterprise has multiple DataOS contexts, you can use the same command-line interface (CLI) that you just installed to access and use any of those contexts.
-With the CLI, you can switch between different DataOS contexts using a specific command.
+You can switch between different DataOS contexts using a specific command with the CLI.

 ## Test